19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (b) issue for each lot shown on the strata title application a subsidiary strata certificate of title.

-(2) Upon registration of a strata title application, a subsidiary proprietor shall be deemed to be the proprietor of his lot and his share in the common property subject to the encumbrances, if any, shall beregistered or notified in the subsidiary strata land-register.
+(2) Upon registration of a strata title application, a subsidiary proprietor shall be deemed to be the proprietor of his lot and his share in the common property subject to the encumbrances, if any, registered or notified in the subsidiary strata land-register.

 (3) Subject to the provisions of this Act, any assurance or other dealing affecting a lot may be registered in the same manner and form and, upon registration, shall have the same effect as a similar assurance or dealing registered under the provisions of the Land Titles Act (Cap.
 157), and affecting part of registered land comprised in a subdivision plan submitted to the competent authority.